dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 ### Controllers

-As in many other platforms (like [Spring](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html#mvc-controller) and [ASP.NET](https://msdn.microsoft.com/en-us/library/dd410269(v=vs.98).aspx)), Controllers on Nest.js are responsible for handling HTTP requests.
-To define a new controller on a module, we need to:
+As in many other platforms (like [Spring](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html#mvc-controller) and [ASP.NET](https://msdn.microsoft.com/en-us/library/dd410269(v=vs.98).aspx)), controllers on Nest.js are responsible for handling HTTP requests.
+To define a new controller on a module we need to:

 - create a new class
 - decorate the class with `@Controller()`
 - and add the controller to the module definition.

-As we want this controller to expose some content or accept new data, we also need to create a method on it decorated with one endpoint decorator (e.g. `@Get` or `@Post`).
+As we want this controller to expose some content or accept new data, we also need to create a method marked with one endpoint decorator (e.g. `@Get` or `@Post`).
 Therefore, this is the minimum code we need to create a controller:

 ```typescript
 import {Controller, Get} from '@nestjs/common';